sourcecred/docs/docs/beta/best-resources-for-new-contributors.md

 community better.
 Looking through the spreadsheet can give you a better idea of who someone is as well!
 Note that you can always change your answers later by editing the doc itself, but you should never edit someone else's answers.

-## Extra Content

-Throughout SourceCred's journey, some interesting content has been created!
-You may enjoy looking through some of these noteworthy creations:

-[//]: # "UNSURE WHAT THESE ARE, WHERE TO FIND THEM, OR WHAT THEIR RELEVANCE IS"

-- Evan's Explainer
-- Onboarding Philosophy
-- Champions vs Heros
-- _Looking for more suggestions of Discourse posts for beginners!_